 There is no limit to the kinds of inhaler blends you can create!

-Here is one that I’ve had a lot of success with for allergies:
+Here is a recipe that I’ve had a lot of success with for seasonal allergies:

 And this is the blend I’ll be sniffing on the plane with me to keep my immunity boosted while breathing recycled air: